Solutions

 Three scenarios where premium funding is the obvious call.

-Not every Owners Corporation needs premium funding.
+Not every Strata Scheme needs premium funding.
 But for buildings facing one or more of these pressures, it's almost always the cleaner path.

 01 / BUILD A BUFFER